SylviaOne/Repo-hub/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## Why was the picture sent to prison?
+It was framed.